Slovakia stuns US in shootout, Americans out of Olympics

 “That shows a lot: He sacrificed his body for the better of the team, and that’s Brian,” Miele said.
 “It was tough to lose him, but if you’re going to lose someone sacrificing for the team like that, that’s the best way to go.”

-Defenseman Jake Sanderson missed a second consecutive game with an undisclosed injury.
+Losing in a shootout was a crushing way to go for the U.S., which had practiced that each day since arriving in Beijing.
+Beniers, who was one of the team’s best players against Slovakia, was under consideration but didn’t make the cut.

-Slovakia, coached by longtime NHL assistant Craig Ramsay, will face either Finland, the Russians, Sweden, Canada or Denmark in the semifinals Friday.
-Slovakia is in the semifinals at the Olympics for the first time since 2010.
+With Slafkovsky on fire after scoring his tournament-leading fifth goal, Slovakia will face Finland, the Russians, Sweden or Canada in the semifinals Friday.

-“It’s amazing that it’s happening,” Slafkovsky said.
+“It’s amazing that it’s happening,” said Slafkovsky, who at 17 is the youngest player in the tournament.
 “I can’t wait to play in the semifinals.”

-The U.S. was eliminated in a shootout in the quarterfinals for the second consecutive Olympics lacking NHL players.
-The 2018 team was knocked out by the Czech Republic.
+The Russians advanced to the semifinals by beating Denmark 3-1 on goals by captain Vadim Shipachyov and former NHL defensemen Slava Voynov and Nikita Nesterov.
+Unlike the U.S., the defending champion Russians got the job done on the power play in the third, with Voynov scoring with 4:14 left to seal it.

-“It’s a tough pill to swallow, it really is, just losing in any fashion,” Quinn said.
-“No disrespect to Slovakia or anybody, we just felt so good about the direction of our team and the way we were playing.”
+Sweden faces Canada and Finland faces Sweden in the other quarterfinals.
+The tournament is wide open after Slovakia knocked off the U.S., which was dominant almost right until its abrupt exit.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno